Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 High elasticity material.
 CSP is obtained by reacting polyethylene with chlorine and sulfur dioxide.

-Super strong material.
-UHMP is produced at low pressure with a high degree of polymerization.
+Super durable material.
+UHFMP is produced at low pressure with a high degree of polymerization.

 The main product of LDPE is canisters of various volumes

-LDPE is characterized by increased ductility, high melt flow, and low tensile strength.
+LDPE is characterized by increased plasticity, a high level of fluidity in the melt, and low tensile strength.

 LDPE is the most common packaging material.
-It is used to make bags, film for wrapping.
-PVD products are glossy, do not rustle, have a beautiful appearance.
+It is used to make bags and wrapping film.
+Products made from LDPE are glossy, do not rustle, and have a beautiful appearance.

-Recycling plastic bags allows you to reuse the material.
+Recycling plastic bags allows the material to be reused.

 HDPE

-Sufficiently rigid product, has a density of 0.95 g/cm³ (or higher).
-It has good strength, slightly elongates at break.
+A fairly hard product, with a density of 0.95 g/cm³ (or higher).
+It has good strength and slightly elongates when broken.
 Resistant to low temperatures (withstands frost down to -50°C).
-Does not pass moisture, resistant to fats and oils.
-It does not emit toxic substances, therefore it is safe for humans.
+Does not allow moisture to pass through, and is resistant to fats and oils.
+Does not emit toxic substances, therefore safe for humans.

 PSD

-It has good resistance to breakage or impact, cracking and scratching.
+Has good resistance to breaks or impacts, cracking and scratches.
 The characteristics are similar to HDPE.

-Shopping bags, bags, shrink and ordinary films, screw caps, etc. are made from PSD.
-Since all this is common in the household, the question often arises - where to donate polyethylene?
-For this, there are reception points or just special containers.
+Shopping bags, sacks, shrink and regular films, screw caps, etc. are made from PSD.
+Since all this is common in households, the question often arises - where to donate polyethylene?
+For this, there are collection points or simply special containers.

-It is similar in properties to HDPE, but has the highest physico-chemical parameters.
-Resistant to puncture, tolerates both high and low temperatures.
+Its properties are similar to HDPE, but it has the highest physical and chemical properties.
+Puncture resistant and withstands both high and low temperatures.

-A thinner film can be obtained from LDPE than from HDPE.
-Packaging films, film for lamination, etc. - this is the main area of application of LDPE, although it is gradually replacing LDPE.
-HDPE films can be used for hot food packaging.
+From LLDPE it is possible to obtain a thinner film than from HDPE.
+Packaging films, lamination films, etc. are the main areas of application for LDPE, although it is gradually replacing LDPE.
+LDPE films can be used for packaging hot products.

 PEX